 It would be interesting to gather more data and assessment findings from other drivers regarding their numbness issues.
 Looking at onboard footage of different drivers it's interesting to see the different driving positions.
 Analysing joint geometry and comparing symptoms or lack thereof would yield further information.
 I've treated drivers from other racing series and particularly thoracic lumbar back and low back pain is quite common however specific leg numbness issue less so.
 This could be attributed to shorter races and custom seats rather than a standard race tech seat plus personalised insert in supercars.
 Interestingly vibration has also been a factor reported with motorcycle racers affected with nerve related numbness to both their arms and legs.
 There isn't any data to my knowledge on vibration in V8 Supercars.

 Race car drivers spend much of their developmental years in go karts and often open wheel cars before they are fully grown.
 I would strongly suggest young drivers have a Physiotherapy assessment early in their careers to screen for abnormalities.
 Equally; all drivers should have any pain or injury fully assessed and treated by a Doctor or Physiotherapist as soon as they notice it's a problem.
+Our team at Driver Athlete can assess, diagnose and implement solutions for you.
+For arm and leg issues, ergonomic discomfort in your race car.

 This blog post and case study contains clinical findings and personal opinions of the author.
 Consult your Doctor, Physio or registered health professional for an accurate diagnosis of your own specific health concerns.

-To book an appointment or for more information check out www.highlineactive.com.au
+To book an appointment or for more information check out https://www.highlineactive.com.au/driverathlete

 High Line Active - Ground Floor, 1 Albert Street, Richmond, Victoria 3121

 Email: hello@highlineactive.com.au.
-See more behind the scenes photos and video of Physio in motorsports via instagram @highline_active and Facebook: highline.active
+See more behind the scenes photos and video of Physio in motorsports via instagram @highline_active @driverathlete and Facebook: highline.active